xKeylan/xKeylan.github.io/README.md

 TeeShirt Co.

 ## Project Description
 TeeShirt Co. is an innovative online platform for customizing and purchasing T-shirts.
-Customers can browse a variety of styles, designs, and personalized options to express their creativity.
+Customers can browse a variety of styles and designs.

 ## Detailed Description
 TeeShirt Co. is designed to deliver a seamless online shopping experience for T-shirt enthusiasts.
 The platform enables customers to select their preferred T-shirt style and make secure purchases.
 By offering a unique blend of quality and customization, we aim to provide personalized apparel that resonates with individuals looking to express their unique styles.
 The website will also feature simplified navigation and a straightforward checkout process.